Suraj251993/AIPerformanceMirror/replit.md

 3. The system automatically assigns the pre-configured role
 4. Each role sees a different dashboard and has different permissions

-**Note:** Emma Developer reports to Michael Manager in the organizational hierarchy.
+**Note:** All demo accounts use real employee names from the HR Team database.

 ## Recent Changes